Subsection 9.1.1 Objects as instance variables

 private Address addr; // instance variable of type Address defined below

-// call the copy constructor of Address to make a defensive copy
+// Use Address's copy constructor to make a copy of the passed-in Address

 }